dannyhvalenz/Cool-MacOS-Apps/README.md

 - [Pock](http://pock.pigigaldi.com/) - Display macOS Dock in Touch Bar
 - [MTMR](https://github.com/Toxblh/MTMR) - My TouchBar.
 My rules
 - [TouchBarPong](https://github.com/ferdinandl007/TouchBarPong) - And amazing new way of playing pong with the touchbar
+- [Hangouts](https://github.com/jaapjan/touchbar-hangouts) - Control your Google Hangouts call from the touch bar

 ## Customize your Mac
 - [Titlebar and Toolbar](https://github.com/robin/TitlebarAndToolbar) - This is a showcase for several combinations of styles of title bar and toolbar of NSWindow.